-If The Project Is Built in Conformity with Previously Approved Plan / Design
+If Project Is Built in Conformity with Previously Approved Plan / Design

-A public employee exercising discretionary authority to give such approval of plan or design will be protected from liability.

-A public entity will be protected from liability where such plan or design is prepared in conformity with standards previously so approved.
+- A public employee exercising discretionary authority to give such approval of plan or design will be protected from liability, i.e. immune. - A public entity will be protected from liability (immune) where plan or design prepared in conformity with standards previously approved, or approved by the governing body or Legislature.